 Each week, students will be assigned a question to answer or given a task to complete.
 It will be posted on OWL at least one week before the due date.
-Write a 100-200 word response answering the question or completing the task.
-These are due by 11:59 pm each Friday via the class OWL website.
+Write a 100-200-word response answering the question or completing the task.
+These are due by 4:00 pm each Friday via the class OWL website.
+There is no late submission.
+Double-space your work and hand in each journal in DOC or DOCX format.